guitarvydas/guitarvydas.github.io/_posts/Writing Less Code.md

 ---
 layout: post
-title:  "Object Oriented Takeaways"
+title:  "Writing Less Code Takeaways"
 ---

-- Encapsulation

-# Isolation

-Encapsulation is a subset of Isolation.

-Isolation prevents _all_ dependencies from leaking out.
-Using Isolation, data must be passed via ports.

-Encapsulation allowed _some_ dependencies to leak out, e.g. control flow (In method overriding).

-[Example: C provided full isolation under UNIX®.]
+## Writing Less Code

+Refactoring

+- Lisp is one way to write *less* code.
+- Diagrams are a way to write *less* code
+[^]:

 # See Also